AdobeDocs/commerce-operations.en/help/upgrade/prepare/prerequisites.md

 Some third-party catalog search engines run on top of the Adobe Commerce search engine.
 Contact your vendor to determine whether you must update your extension.

-### Elasticsearch
+### Search engine

 You must install and configure either Elasticsearch 7.6 or higher or OpenSearch 1.2 before upgrading to 2.4.0.
 Adobe no longer supports Elasticsearch 2.x, 5.x, and 6.x.
-[Configure Elasticsearch](../../configuration/search/configure-search-engine.md) in the _Configuration Guide_ describes the tasks you must perform after upgrading Elasticsearch to a supported version.
+[Search engine configuration](../../configuration/search/configure-search-engine.md) in the _Configuration Guide_ describes the tasks you must perform after upgrading Elasticsearch to a supported version.

 Refer to [Upgrading Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-upgrade.html) for full instructions on backing up your data, detecting potential migration issues, and testing upgrades before deploying to production.
 Depending on your current version of Elasticsearch, a full cluster restart may or may not be required.

 >[!INFO]
 >
 >Elasticsearch requires JDK 1.8 or higher.
 See [Install the Java Software Development Kit (JDK)](../../installation/prerequisites/search-engine/overview.md#install-the-java-software-development-kit-jdk) to check which version of JDK is installed.

+#### OpenSearch

+OpenSearch is an open-source fork of Elasticsearch 7.10.2, following Elasticsearch's licensing change.
+The following releases of Adobe Commerce introduce support for OpenSearch:

+- 2.4.6 (OpenSearch has its own module and separate settings)
+- 2.4.5
+- 2.4.4
+- 2.4.3-p2
+- 2.3.7-p3

+You can [migrate from Elasticsearch to OpenSearch](opensearch-migration.md) only if you are upgrading to a version of Adobe Commerce listed above (or higher).

+OpenSearch requires JDK 1.8 or higher.
+See [Install the Java Software Development Kit (JDK)](../../installation/prerequisites/search-engine/overview.md#install-the-java-software-development-kit-jdk) to check which version of JDK is installed.

+[Search engine configuration](../../configuration/search/configure-search-engine.md) describes the tasks you must perform after changing search engines.

 #### Upgrade Elasticsearch